degreed/FE-Coding-Challenges-Starter/guides/fe/3_getting-started.md

 When you are finished with the Code Challenge and wish to submit your results for review:

+1. Push your feature branch (with clean commits) to your Github repository
-1. Prepare a **Pull-Request** (PR) on the 'upstream' repository.
+2. Prepare a **Pull-Request** (PR) on repo
+3. Add your Degreed Developers as "requested reviewers".
-2. A FE Engineer will start a Code Review for your PR.
+4. The Degreed developers will start a Code Review on your PR: comments, suggestions, et
-3. A **Zoom meeting** may be requested to discuss your changes.
-You should expect _deep_ questions regarding why, impacts, and tradeoffs.
+5. A **Zoom meeting** may be requested to discuss your changes.
+  * You should expect _deep_ questions regarding why, impacts, and tradeoffs.
-4. Be prepared for possible requests to make changes and **update the PR**.
+7. Be prepared for possible requests to make changes and **update the PR**.

 The interviewers will evaluate both your submission and your participation in the Code Review process.
-Both parts will be used to determine your success within the challenge.
+Both your solution and your Code Review participation will be used to determine your success within the challenge.

 <br/>
 <br/>